Ethan4242/Team-Selector/README.md

 ## Main Method Code Example
 Here is a brief example of the main sequence of the program.
 The program is meant to be run with the correct input files and then prompts the user for data needed.

+Algorithm: Assigns all members to first choices, checks which team does not have enough people, deactivates that, and then reruns assignment without assigning to the deactivated team.
+This is repeated until all teams have enough members.

 // Gets all of the Projects and the Members from the files